 The Department supports the Open Government initiative by promoting the principles of collaboration, participation, and transparency.https://www.justice.gov/open

 The Office of the Pardon Attorney maintains a list of Presidential pardons and commutations on its "Clemency Recipients" web page.
-The list starts with pardons and commutations that President Richard M. Nixon granted and ends with those that were granted by President Donald J. Trump.https://www.justice.gov/pardon/clemencyrecipients
+The list starts with pardons and commutations that President Richard M. Nixon granted and ends with those that were granted by the former or current President.https://www.justice.gov/pardon/clemencyrecipients

 DOJ reports and publications are accessible and arranged alphabetically online.https://www.justice.gov/publications/usdoj-resources-publications-alphabetical-list